CreativeKids/website/projects/README.md

 Unless specified otherwise, projects are licensed under the [CC-BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed) license.

 Please visit the [Creative Kids](www.creativekidssa.com.au) website for further information about the context surrounding these projects.

+## Writing a new project

+Please visit XXX

 ## Credits